-By following the above steps, Ad Manager runs the experiment for the specified % of traffic for the duration and creates a report that can be analyzed by the publishers.
+By following the above steps, the Ad Manager runs the experiment for the specified % of traffic for the duration and creates a report that can be analyzed by the publishers.
 To extract the report, publishers can go to Report > Experiment and check the impact of new changes on the performance of line items enabled for target CPM.
-In addition to these manually generated reports, publishers also get weekly suggestions from Google Ad Manager that helps them to decide how to optimize the tCPM rate.
+In addition to these manually generated reports, publishers also get weekly suggestions from Google Ad Manager that help them to decide how to optimize the tCPM rate.

 However, to disable the tCPM feature for line items, publishers have to manually change the settings in Google Ad Manager.
 Also, the ad server automatically adjusts the CPMs but publishers still have to analyze and optimize their bid flow and CPM rates and update the value in a fixed interval of time.

 As we said, Google automatically alters bids to help publishers get as many impressions as possible using target CPM.
 But, to get the most out of it, give the ad server (DFP) enough time (at least 48 hours) to analyze the performance of demand partners (i.e. bid matching rates, average CPMs, etc.).
 In short, the real use of target CPM is not to enhance the ad revenue, but rather to maximize your ad fill rate.
 Want to know how you can set it up to maximize header bidding revenue?
 Reach to us for recommendations.